kxp/Daw-API/README.md

 Tested:
 - Projects:
   * Get all
   * Post
   * Delete
   * Get single

--States:
+- States:
   * Put : but when sended a list the list didnt replace the previous one, need to check on phase 2
   * Delete all
   * get all project states
--Issues:
+- Issues:
-*
+  * Not working

 Things that we may need:
 * https://github.com/isel-leic-daw/1819v-public/blob/master/LI61N/services/spring-demo/src/main/kotlin/pt/isel/daw/demo/ExampleHandlerExceptionResolver.kt